 A real estate agent’s schedule can fill up pretty quickly.
-Jetting between open houses, showings, listing presentations and other events while trying to manage everything in between takes a lot of stamina – and time.
-Fortunately, as an agent, you can pay agents to help take a load off.
+Jetting between open houses, housewarming party, showings, listing presentations and other events while trying to manage everything in between takes a lot of stamina – and time.
+Fortunately, as an agent, you can pay agents to help you to find real estate leads.
 Here’s how some agents we talked to make it work to everyone’s benefit.

 Saving Time and Effort

-Most agents who need the help are those who have years of experience under their built and a long list of clientele to manage.
-This means many open houses, for example, that they simply cannot attend all at once.
+Most agents who need the help are those who have years of experience under their belt and a long list of clientele to manage.
+This means many open houses ideas, for example, that they simply cannot attend all at once and apply a real estate lead follow up plan.

 Benny Kang of Uniti Realty in Irvine, California, loves to pitch in when he can.